THE RAYCHEL “MAD HATTER” GEORGE STORY

 Mad Hatter was living what she thought was her ideal life and her version of the American Dream; Husband, Child and Home in Small Town America but that dream would soon be shattered.
 When Mad Hatter’s son was 3 years old she suffered a psychotic break with reality.

 She was admitted to Larnered State Hospital where she was diagnosed with Schizophrenia.
 While she was hospitalized her husband divorced her, received full custody of her son and got a restraining order against her preventing her from seeing or ever having any visitation with her child.
-There is not a day that passes that she does not miss her son who she loves greatly.
+There is not a day that passed that she did not miss her son who she loved greatly.

 Mad Hatter was released from the Hospital when her Aunt Vicki, her father Jokers brother Eric’s wife, agreed to take conservatorship of her.
 Mad Hatter moved into the basement room of her Aunt Vicki and Uncle Eric’s home and continued to develop her skills as a Portrait Artist.